horga83/shellChatGPT/README.md

 Combine -w with -cc to start chat with voice input (whisper) support.
-Output may be piped to a voice synthesiser such as
-\`espeakng', to have full voice experience.
+Output may be piped to a voice synthesiser such as `espeakng`, to have full voice experience.

 Stdin is supported when there is no positional arguments left after option parsing.
 Stdin input sets a single PROMPT.

-User configuration is kept at \`~/.chatgpt.conf'.
+User configuration is kept at `~/.chatgpt.conf`.
-Script cache is kept at \`~/.cache/chatgptsh'.
+Script cache is kept at `~/.cache/chatgptsh`.

 A personal (free) OpenAI API is required, set it with -k or see ENVIRONMENT section.